 - Was there any hiccup or a second thought while making the purchase decision?

 - Did you have a hard time finding answers to any specific questions about the product/service?

 Such case studies could prove to be helpful at any stage of the process.
-Answers to these questions will let you jump start right into creating on-site content, whether it is blogs, or FAQ/knowledge base entries.
-But, to warn you, nobody wants to hardsell or get obsessed with selling and differentiating their product/service in every blog post on there website.
+Answers to these questions will let you jump-start right into creating on-site content, whether it is blogs, or FAQ/knowledge base entries.
+But, to warn you, nobody wants to hard sell or get obsessed with selling and differentiating their product/service in every blog post on their website.

 Content marketing institute lists some suggestions for types of content that work well for B2B businesses in the pre-purchase stage.

 After the sale has happened, there is the vital step of “keeping your commitments” and “maintaining customer loyalty”.
 So how do you plan to keep your customers happy?
 Did you guarantee that your product could solve a specific problem faced by the customers?
 Then it had better deliver.
 In addition to all this, there are natural emotions or hiccups along the way after making a purchase:

 - Buyer’s remorse